aws-amplify/docs/js/authentication.md

 #### Automated Setup with the CLI

-You would now need to configure your identity providers(Google, Facebook or Login with Amazon) which you would like to use.
+You need to configure your identity providers(Google, Facebook or Login with Amazon) which you would like to use.

 ##### Setting Up OAuth With Facebook